SAP/business-document-processing/doc_inf_ext_exercises/README.md

 - Upload supplier Master Data for invoices.
 - Upload document for extraction using REST API and enable enrichments for matching supplier id with Sender information.

-## Exercise 2.1 - Setup Document Information Extraction Service and UI
+## Exercise 2.1 - Set up Document Information Extraction Service and UI

 After completing below step you will have access for Document Information Extraction Service and its UI Application